Making Math More Human: Meaningful Math Lesson Plan About Self, Others & Our World

 Together, we can make this world reality.
 That peaceful and equitable world we dream of is within all of us right here and right now.

 Learning Journeys are academic and research-backed.
 Wordless videos that encourage curiosity and empathy for self, others, and Earth.
 Written stories that make math and literacy real-world and relevant.
 Lesson plans that make learning inter-disciplinary and full of wonder.
-Social Emotional Learning with awe-inspiring depth.

 Learning Journeys weave together critical skills: math, literacy, empathy, social awareness, curiosity, communication, collaboration, creativity, self-awareness, mindfulness, perspective taking, recognizing and addressing bias, peace-building, and compassion.
 All in a real-world, standards aligned way.